 Take a Look at Your Ceiling

 Water stains on your ceiling could indicate a damaged or leaking roof.
 Inspect the roof as soon as possible.

-In 2014, made up 33.7% of the average homeowner’s insurance losses.
+In 2014, water damage and freezing made up 33.7% of the average homeowner’s insurance losses.
 If you experience water damage and want to avoid the need for mold cleanup, Contact ServiceMaster Professional Cleaning and Restoration of Exton, PA, for reliable water damage restoration assistance.